 Seek to stay active and engaged in the communities you left behind.

 Why?
-Because community and personal relationships are, significant research asserts, one of the bedrocks of physical and mental health.
+Because community and personal relationships are, significant research asserts, one of the bedrocks of self care.
 In fact, it’s a major factor in the CDC’s social determinants of health research.

 Even if you identify as a loner, stay connected by: